 Vetlife is almost entirely managed and run by its volunteers.
-This enables the charity to keep staff costs as low as possible.
+This enables the Charity to keep staff costs as low as possible.

-There are 3 main ways to volunteer:
+There are three main ways to volunteer:

 Vetlife Financial Support Area Representative

-Board of Directors
+Board of Trustees